Note: All curriculum is based on NYS Common Core

 ELA (English Language Arts)

-In language arts are focus is Balanced Literacy.
+In language arts our focus is Balanced Literacy.
 Its components range from : Guided Reading (Whole group), Independent Reading(D.E.A.R.), Writing Process, Word Study, and Shared/Close Reading.
 In Reading, we use many different resources.
 We will use the reading anthology, individual readers, student selected text, and other tradebooks.
 Instruction includes Read Aloud, Guided Reading, Whole Group, Shared Reading with a partner/small group as well as Independent Reading(D.E.A.R.), and assessment preparation.
 Words Their Way is a word study program being used to focus on phonics, spelling, vocabulary and spelling instruction.

 NYS Common Core Curriculum-Throughout the year, level 3 students will be writing across the curriculum in all subject areas.
 We will be focusing on 3 types of writing which include: